suchmememanyskill/OpenCentauri/docs/software/updates.md

 Note: Instead of using `update.bin`, you can also use `update/update.swu`.

 ## Decrypting & Unpacking updates
+*Need a hint on where to find the decryption key and iv?
+Look inside the python file...*

 1. Download a firmware from one of the packageUrl's in the [Firmware update archive](#firmware-update-archive) section.
 2. Run [the unpack.py python script](../assets/unpack.py) to unpack the update
     - Usage: `python unpack.py <filename> <key> <iv>`
+    - Note: Needs the openssl commandline installed
 3. You will get an `update.swu` file.
 You can open this file in 7zip.
 This archive contains all partitions that will be replaced during an update.

 ![update contents](../assets/swu.png){ width="400" }